parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset TimingInfo.BaseUnit      1.0

-This key is used to indicate the time step number that will be associated with the first advection cycle in a transient problem.
+*integer* **TimingInfo.StartCount** no default This key is used to indicate the time step number that will be associated with the first advection cycle in a transient problem.
 The value **-1** indicates that advection is not to be done.
 The value **0** indicates that advection should begin with the given initial conditions.
 Values greater than **0** are intended to mean “restart” from some previous “checkpoint” time-step, but this has not yet been implemented.
-Example Useage:

 .. container:: list